What Is Connected TV (CTV) Advertising? Definition, How it Works + Examples

 • Connected Blu-ray players

-In the US, adults average 2 hours and 15 minutes every day watching CTV, far surpassing desktop and laptops, and steadily closing the gap with mobile.
+In the US, 88% of households now own at least one CTV device, and adults average 2 hours and 15 minutes every day watching CTV content, far surpassing desktops and laptops, and steadily closing the gap with mobile.
+At media companies like Paramount, roughly 90% of digital impressions now come from CTV devices, notes VP David Krenn.

 Source: eMarketer